EvitaKnits/cerebral-cipher/README.md

 ## Requirement Gathering and Planning

 Before starting this project, I took some time to think about how to set up, lay out and develop this game.
 I wrote a few user stories and extracted the user needs from them as well.
 These needs will also help in my manual testing.
+The target audience is wide: anyone who enjoys small logic games played digitally.

 For my technical preparation, I considered which functions I will require, as well as the potential way to organise my HTML IDs for styling use with my CSS.

 ### User Stories